Singularities of base loci on abelian varieties: Abstract

 \section{Abstract}

-We prove that the log canonical threshold of the base ideal of a complete linear system on a complex abelian variety is $\ge 1$, and equality holds if and only if the base locus has divisorial components.
+We prove that the log canonical threshold of the base ideal of a complete linear system on a complex abelian variety is $\ge 1$, and that equality holds if and only if the base locus has divisorial components.
 Consequently the same assertions hold for the ideal of the intersection of translates of theta divisors by the points of a finite subgroup.

-A well known theorem of Koll\'ar (\cite[Theorem 17.13]{kol1}) asserts that for a complex principally polarized abelian variety the pair $(A,\Theta)$ is log-canonical.
+A well known theorem of Koll\'ar (\!\!\cite[Theorem 17.13]{kol1}) asserts that for a complex principally polarized abelian variety the pair $(A,\Theta)$ is log-canonical.
 This simple and fundamental result has been subsequently sharpened by Ein and Lazarsfeld in \cite{el}, and there are still important open conjectures in this field, see e.g. \cite{cgs}, \cite[\S H.29]{mp}, \cite[\S 9]{sy} and references therein.
 In turn the theorems of Koll\'ar and Ein-Lazarsfeld have been extended to other integral and/or $\mathbb Q$-divisors on abelian varieties in \cite{hac1},\cite{hac2},\cite{dh},\cite{p}, \cite{b}, \cite{jl}.

-In this note Koll\'ar's result is extended in a different direction: base loci of complete linear systems, and intersections of translates of theta divisors by the points belonging to a finite subgroup.
+In this note Koll\'ar's result is extended in a different direction: we are looking at base loci of complete linear systems, and intersections of translates of theta divisors by the points belonging to a finite subgroup.
 We work over $\mathbb C$.
 For an effective line bundle $L$ on an abelian variety $A$ we denote $\b_L$ the base ideal sheaf of the complete linear system $|L|$, namely the image of the twisted evaluation map $H^0(A,L)\otimes L^{-1}\rightarrow \OO_A$.
-Our result is
+This is our result

 \begin{introtheorem} $lct(\b_L)\ge 1$ and equality holds if and only if the zero locus of $\b_L$ has divisorial components. \end{introtheorem}